Omotoso-Bukola/Palmora-Group-Hr-Analysis-Project/README.md

-# Palmoria Group HR Equality Analysis.
+# Palmoria Group HR Analysis.

 ## An HR analytics report exploring gender disparities, salary equity, and performance fairness across regions.

 ## Overview

- This report was commissioned to support Palmoria Group’s efforts to address growing concerns around gender inequality, salary gaps, and regulatory compliance.
+ This report is to address growing concerns around gender inequality, salary gaps, and regulatory compliance.

  Using emp-data from internal sources, this report provides an analytical foundation to guide policy reform and HR decision-making.